// hello

 In December 2024 I noticed my one-year-old reaching for my phone — presumably because he saw me on it constantly.
 That was the wake-up call.
 I upgraded from an iPhone 13 Mini to a 1990s-style flip phone and never looked back.

 The only thing I missed was being able to text for work without fighting T9.
-So I built dumbsms: the dumb phone keeps the SIM and the signal, and my Mac becomes the keyboard.
+So I built dumbsms: the dumb phone keeps the SIM and the signal, and my computer becomes the keyboard.
 Texts, pictures, and group threads — typed like a human.

 About the "built" part